AnyLog-co/documentation/monitoring nodes.md

 Example:

 <pre>
-continuous cpu "cpu anylog" "cpu postgres" “get operator”
+continuous cpu "cpu anylog" "cpu postgres" “get operator summary” "cpu usage"
 </pre>

 Continuous repeats the monitoring every 5 seconds.
 If a key on the keyboard is hit, continuous terminates.